 To the west of Invergordon at Dalmore Distillery the US Navy established a base towards the end of World War I in order to assemble and ship mines for laying in the Northern Barrage between Orkney and Norway.
 Some buildings survive or can be traced on the ground.
 These were investigated by a community project involving Invergordon Museum and Alness Heritage Centre, with results published in a booklet which combined community investigations at the sister site in Inverness and defences on the Black Isle (Harvey and Kruse 2020).

-At Rhicullen to the north of Invergordon, World War practice trenches can still be traced, a rare survivial (MHG50626).
+At Rhicullen to the north of Invergordon, World War practice trenches can still be traced, a rare survival (MHG50626).

 The Cromarty Firth was even busier during World War II.
 Most of the remains on the North and South Sutors date to this period.
 Invergordon was no longer a major Naval repair base, but was used for refuelling, involving the construction of the massive oil reservoirs at Inchindown (MHG35519) which still survive.
 Most of Invergordon was taken over by the RAF, who also expanded to Dalmore and Alness when space became limited.
 The army also had camps, including one taken over by Polish regiments.
 WWII Invergordon and Dalmore were also investigated by local groups, collecting valuable memories of the era.
-Their researches are published on the Invergordon Museum website (see Further Information below).
+Their research is published on the Invergordon Museum website and a booklet (Kruse et al 2017).

 Harvey, Adrian and Kruse, Susan (eds) 2020 The Northern Barrage.
 The Fence across the North Sea in WWI, Inverness Local History Forum: Inverness.